-We are an important part of St Hubert's Parish and our Parish Priest, Monsignor John Corcoran comes in very regularly to see us.
+We are an important part of St Hubert's Parish and our Parish Priest, Canon Paul Brindle comes in very regularly to see us.
 We encourage our children to share what they have with others and we endeavour to be worthy guardians of God's creation not only by being careful with how we use the world's resources but also by recycling, composting and walking to school.

 Our parents' association, The Friends of Thorneyholme School runs lots of fund raising and fun events throughout the year.
 The money they have raised has made a big difference to our school.
-They have provided coaches for school visits, the funding for our week long mosaic artist residency and a circus skills day over the last year alone!
+They have provided coaches for school visits, bought additional equipment for the school and much more!

 Thorneyholme is committed to offering the best education possible to its pupils and have been accredited with several awards over the past few years.

 OUTSTANDING!
 ‘The children are nurtured into caring for their locality and the wider world in an exemplary manner.’
 Salford Diocese 2017